jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 import torchvision.transforms as transforms

-# The datasets is already downloaded on the cluster
+# The dataset is already downloaded on the cluster
 dataset_dir = "/opt/Datasets/Pascal-VOC2012/"
 download = False

-# How do we preprocessing the image (e.g. none, crop, shrink)
+# How do we preprocess the image (e.g. none, crop, shrink)
 image_transform_params = {'image_mode': 'none'}

 # How do we preprocess the targets